The Music Box: Reception

 Not all contemporary reviews, however, were positive.
 Variety, the entertainment industry's leading paper in 1932, did not publish its review of The Music Box until November 22, over seven months after MGM officially released the short to theaters.
 The reviewer, Alfred Greason, wrote:

+Leslie Halliwell gave it four of four stars: "Quintessential Laurel and Hardy, involving almost all their aspects including a slight song and dance."